EECS150/asic_labs_fa21/lab1/spec.md

 By default, you should be using the Bash shell (these labs are designed for Bash, not Csh).
 The Bash Guide (guide.bash.academy) is a great resource for users at all levels of Bash profiency.

+## Using Text Editors

+Much of the time you will spend designing chips will be writing scripts in a text editor.
+Therefore becoming proficient at editing text is a vital skill.
+Unlike Java or C programming, there is no integrated development environment (IDE) for writing these scripts.
+However, many of the advantages of IDE’s can be obtained by using the proper editor.
+In this class, we will be using either Vim or Emacs.
+Editors such as gedit or nano are not allowed.

+If you have never used Vim, please follow the tutorial here: http://www.openvim.com/tutorial.html (If you would prefer to learn Emacs, you can read http://www.gnu.org/software/emacs/tour/ and run the Emacs built-in tutorial with Ctrl-h followed by t).
+Feel free to search for other resources online to learn more.

+#### Question 2: Common editor tasks

+For each task below, describe the keys you need to press to accomplish the action in the file `force_regs.ucli`.

+1. Delete 5 lines
+2. Search for the text `clock`
+3. Replace the text `dut` with `device_under_test`
+4. Jump to the end of the file
+5. Go to line 42
+6. Reload the file (in case it was modified in another window)
+7. Save and exit

 ## Regular Expressions